 I found this recipe in my daughter’s school PTO cookbook recently.

-I do love a good PTO cookbook and I have made the best recipes since we got it in February.
+I love a good PTO cookbook, and I have made the best recipes since we got it in February.

 I had to tweak this one to fit our needs and also to make it a four-ingredient recipe.

 But I made these last week and they are to. die. for.

 My kids didn’t eat them however because I have unusual eaters.

 The four-year-old doesn’t like hamburgers of any kind and the 12-year-old doesn’t like it when the cheese is mixed in with ground beef.
 Sigh.

 But we are up for the cause if need be.

 1- 1 pound 80/20 ground beef